MadRajib/Code_snippets-1/coding_problems/dp/readme.md

 Explanation: We need to make minimum 3 cuts, i.e., "aba | bb | babbab | aba".

 ```

+Apporach:
+- if a string is already palindrome we don need any partition
+- for a cut say at k, if first part is not a palindrome then this cut is not valid, we jump to next pos
+- our goal is to min cut the string to make all the group as palindrome
+- if first half is palindrome then check the next half.
 Recursive
 ```cpp
 class Solution {